-- The remuneration policy takes into consideration all key risks that the Bank is exposed to in determining the quantum and distribution of incentives to ensure that remuneration is adjusted for risk taken and aligned with realization of income.
-In this regard the NRC considers the overall performance for the year by reviewing the performance of the Bank's investment offerings versus target returns, and of the Bank's actual net income and return on equity (ROE) achieved versus budgeted etc. to arrive at a corporate performance scorecard.
-No incentive is payable unless a minimum 70% corporate performance scorecard is achieved.
-Additionally, the individual performance of each employee based on performance appraisals is taken into consideration in determining the distribution of the incentive pool, thus ensuring that both corporate and individual performance aspects are taken into consideration in the determination of performance rewards. - The following metrics are used in this regard: actual ROE vs. target; actual net income vs. target; weighted average IRR achieved on investment projects during period vs. target; capital adequacy ratio, etc. plus individual performance scorecards reflecting their individual performance achievements. - The Bank is committed to full compliance with the CBB's rules which underpins the remuneration policy and requires that compensation is commensurate with risk outcomes and that the compensation of staff in control functions such as Internal Audit, Risk, Compliance and Financial Control is weighted in favour of fixed, with a greater weightage given to variable compensation for staff categorized as material risk takers in Investment and Wealth Management functions.
-Additionally, the incentive of staff in control functions is independant of the performance of business units, subject to an overriding criteria of minimum corporate scorecard achievement.
+The remuneration policy takes into consideration all key risks that the Bank is exposed to in determining the quantum and distribution of incentives to ensure that remuneration is adjusted for risk taken and aligned with realisation of income.
+In this regard the NRC considers the overall performance for the year by reviewing the performance of the Bank's investment offerings versus target returns, and of the Bank's actual net income and return achieved versus budgeted etc., to arrive at a corporate performance scorecard.
+No incentive is payable unless a minimum 70% corporate performance score (or such other minimum as set by the Board) is achieved.
+Additionally, the individual performance of each employee based on performance appraisals is taken into consideration in determining the distribution of the incentive pool, thus ensuring that both corporate and individual performance aspects are appropriately considered in the determination and distribution of performance rewards.

+The following metrics are used in this regard: actual net income vs. target; exit income vs. target, weighted average IRR achieved on investment projects during period vs. target; capital adequacy ratio, plus individual performance scorecards reflecting their individual performance achievements.

+The Bank is committed to full compliance with the CBB's rules which underpins the remuneration policy and requires that compensation is commensurate with risk outcomes and that the compensation of staff in control functions such as Internal Audit, Risk, Compliance and Financial Control is weighted in favour of fixed, with a greater weightage given to variable compensation for staff categorized as material risk takers.
+Additionally, the incentive of staff in control functions is independent of the performance of business units, subject to an overriding criteria of minimum corporate scorecard achievement.
 The revised remuneration policy takes into consideration all these aspects and requirements whilst relating it to the specific circumstances and activities of the Bank.
-The revised remuneration policy is subject to annual review to ensure it properly reflects the Bank's business and risk profile from time to time so that the objective of ensuring that staff are rewarded in line with performance with due regard for risk taken is achieved. - There were no guaranteed bonuses awarded during the year or prior year. - There were no sign on awards paid during the year or prior year. - There were no severance payments made during the year or prior year. - Summary of compensation for year ended 30 June 2015
+The remuneration policy is subject to annual review to ensure it properly reflects the Bank's business and risk profile from time to time, so that the objective of ensuring that staff are rewarded in line with performance with due regard for risk taken, is achieved.

+There were no guaranteed bonuses awarded during the year or prior year.
+There were no sign-on awards paid during the year or prior year.
+There were no severance payments made during the year or prior year.

+Summary of compensation for fiscal year ended 30 June 2016

-Fixed Va Variable Particulars No Upfront Upfront Deferred lotal \$' 000 Approved persons in business lines 4 1,663 212 319 2,194 Approved persons in control & support 9 1,106 119 27 1,252
+Fixed Vario Total Particulars No Upfront Upfront Deferred \$' 000 Approved persons in business lines 4 1,737 387 580 2,704 Approved persons in control & support 8 1,101 156 40 1,297